CFHI Thomas Hall Spring Break Seminar Scholars Program

 - Personal CV (Curriculum Vitae)

-Award Details: Scholarship is $1,500 which covers the full program fee for CFHI Spring Break Seminar that students can complete in March 2019 onwards.
-Awardees choose from seminars offered in Hawaii, Mexico, and Argentina.
+Award Details: Scholarship is $1,500 which covers the full program fee for CFHI Spring Break Seminar that students can complete in February 2020 onwards.
+Awardees choose from seminars offered in Hawaii and Mexico.

 More about Thomas Hall: